History Line: 1914–1918

-History Line: 1914-1918 (released in North America by Strategic Simulations as Great War: 1914-1918) is a turn-based tactics computer game released in 1992 by the German team Blue Byte.
+History Line: 1914–1918 (released in North America by Strategic Simulations as Great War: 1914–1918) is a turn-based tactics video game released in 1992 by the German team Blue Byte.
 The storyline takes the player through various battles of the First World War.
 It uses the software engine based on the better known Battle Isle '93.

 Plot

 The storyline takes the player through various battles of World War I. The player can choose to play either the French or German side.
 The game starts in August 1914, with Germany invading France.
 As during the real war, the open greenfields of the first battles, dominated by cavalry, are gradually replaced by terrain filled with trenches and bunkers; as the number of tanks, artillery and aeroplanes increases the cavalry and infantry troops become less effective.
 New units become available as the game progresses, such as A7V or Mark IV tanks.

 The game includes a lot of information about the period: after each mission, historical facts about two months of wartime are displayed.
 The game was designed to be educational, starting with an animation depicting the Western Front in 1916, and a sequence showing the assassination of Archduke Franz Ferdinand of Austria, heir to the throne of the Austro-Hungarian Empire, whose assassination in Sarajevo precipitated the Austrian declaration of war against Serbia which triggered World War I. After completing each map the player receives information about the course of the war (the game is linear - it is impossible to change history).
 The information includes text and illustrations taken from contemporary newspapers, both on key historical events and on trivial domestic news such as sporting events.
 There are also some animations, such as a zeppelin on a bombing raid London Bridge.